25 Matches

 Win says its main signal is included in the packages of major cable operators in Colombia.

-Win publishes subscription and payment information for its online service, so it is better to confirm the active offer in advance.
+Win Play handles the digital subscription flow, so it is better to confirm the active offer there before the tournament starts.

 The 25-match package is confirmed, but the final public match list still needs to be checked on official programming pages.